The Capital of Sámi Culture

 Completed in 1951 using plans issued by the Construction Board in place of the former church that was destroyed during the war in 1940.

-Inarin Taksipalvelu serves locals and travelers with three new and well equipped cars in Inari village.
+Inarin Taksipalvelu serves locals and travelers with well equipped cars in Inari village.

 Jewellery traditionally used in Lapland is hand-crafted in the Inarin Hopea silversmith shop.